immonex/wp-free-plugin-core/README.md

 ### Translations

-The core classes included in this library only include a few strings.
+The core classes of this library do **and should** only include a few strings that have to be translated.
 Translations (PO/MO files) can be provided in the `languages` folder (or via another WordPress conform way).
 This folder also contains a current POT file as base for own translations that can be updated with the following command.

 ```bash
 $ npm run pot